 - cardiopulmonary bypass

-In contrast to cardiogenic pulmonary oedema, which clears in response to diuretic therapy, ARDS persists for days to weeks.
+In contrast to cardiogenic pulmonary edema, which clears in response to diuretic therapy, ARDS persists for days to weeks.
 Also, as the initial radiographic findings of ARDS clear, the underlying lung appears to have a reticular pattern secondary to type 2 pneumocyte proliferation and fibrosis 4.

 Features depend on the phase of the disease 10.